 What is the relationship between the effects of breathing diesel exhaust fumes and cancer?

-Perhaps the most concerning consequence of being exposed to diesel fumes from exhaust is its link to cancer.
+Perhaps the most concerning consequence of being exposed to these fumes from exhaust is its link to cancer.
 These fumes have been identified as a carcinogenic agent.

 OSHA has reported that the International Agency for Cancer Research (IARC) which is part of the World Health Organization (WHO) has classified “diesel exhaust” including “diesel particulate matter” as “a known human carcinogen.”

 Similarly, the American Cancer Society has stated the following about the health effects of breathing diesel exhaust fumes and lung cancer:

-- Additionally, the American Cancer Society noted that the IARC’s classification of diesel fumes from exhaust as “carcinogenic to humans” was based on “sufficient evidence that it is linked to an increased risk of lung cancer.”
+- Additionally, the American Cancer Society noted that the IARC’s classification of these types fumes from exhaust as “carcinogenic to humans” was based on “sufficient evidence that it is linked to an increased risk of lung cancer.”

 The ACS also pointed out that the IARC has stated that there is “some evidence of a positive association” between these exhaust fumes and bladder cancer.

 What can be done to reduce adverse health effects of breathing diesel exhaust fumes?